amberstar/State/README.md

 - Set State.Func to the exact function signature of the requirement

 ### Adding read-only property requirements

-You can specify a variable requirement as readonly using the `State.ProtocolRequirementType` with a value of `get` on protocol attributes and relationships.
+Use the `State.ProtocolRequirementType` with a value of `get` on protocol attributes and relationships.

 **Note:** an empty implementation is added to the **manual** file only the first time it is generated.
 If you already generated code before adding this requirement you may have to manually add it to the manual file.